Enjoying our puzzle hints?

 Definition: a type of exercise equipment

-Why it's tricky: can also refer to a person who reforms something
+Why it's tricky: can also refer to a person who advocates for reform

 STEP